Neha Agarwal, M.D.

 Laura Getchell, M.D.

-I have been a New Englander all my life: I was born and raised in southern Maine, attended college at Wesleyan University in Connecticut, where I played softball and majored in Neuroscience, and completed medical school through the Tufts University School of Medicine - Maine Track Program.
-Now, I've decided to spread my wings and fly west to Michigan for my Pediatric Residency because my partner, Jon, and I felt like it would be an amazing place for us both to continue our training, and everyone who has ever lived in Ann Arbor has nothing but the best things to say about it!
-In my spare time, I enjoy long-distance running, hiking, swimming, biking, baking, crossword puzzles, and spending more time than I care to admit searching for the perfect dog to adopt (hopefully soon)!
-I also enjoy watching my New England sports teams, and while Jon and I never see eye-to-eye on this because he's a Philly fan, I'm hopeful that being around The Big House will help him discover his unfound love for Tom Brady!
-Go Pats and Go Blue!!
+I have been a New Englander all my life: I was born and raised in southern Maine, attended college at Wesleyan University in Connecticut, where I played softball and majored in Neuroscience, and completed medical school through the Tufts University School of Medicine – Maine Track Program.
+While I love New England and hope to eventually make my way back there someday, I decided to spread my wings and fly west to Michigan for my Pediatric Residency to experience a new part of the country and because everyone who has ever lived in Ann Arbor has nothing but great things to say about it.
+In my spare time, I enjoy hanging out with friends, running, hiking, swimming, biking, baking, crossword puzzles, and spending time with all the residency dogs, including my perfect little monster puppy, Frankie!

 Adam Gorman, M.D.